grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Eh fuckin' okay."

-Captain Percy left Chips digging out hull patch kits from engineering storage compartments and went back up to the control room.
+Captain Percy left Chips digging out hull patch kits from engineering storage compartments and returned to the control room.

-Gregory looked at her as head head popped up through the hatch in the floor of the control room.
+Gregory looked at her as her head popped up through the hatch in the floor of the control room.
 "Wish we had something to shoot at those fuckers who rammed us."

 "Someday, Gregory, I'll refit the _Prospect_ as the first merchant sub with a torpedo tube, just for you.
-Til then, no matter how big the boat is, we're really just a small prey animal and our defense is to run and hide."
+Til then our defense is the same as any prey animal: run and hide."

 "If you are back in the control room for the moment," said Hemi, "I will go down to sonar to work on tracking that sub with the ram's location.
 How is our boat, by the way?"